 Network Tokens are a recent innovation, built with the goal of replacing account numbers in the not-so-distant-future.
 In the long term, businesses may be able to skip the costly and time-intensive PCI certification, freeing up time to focus on what they're good at.

 Despite their obvious benefits, issuing banks can be apprehensive when implementing Network Tokens.
 Issuers need to build the capability to approve Network Tokenized transactions, meaning that while some markets see a high number of issuers building with tokens in mind, some aren't ready.
-Additionally, not all issuers authorize Network Tokens on par with PAN authorizations, so there's potential for a drop in authorization rates if an intelligent approach to routing isn't applied.
-Fear not though, this is where Network Token optimization comes in.
+Additionally, not all issuers authorise Network Tokens on par with PAN authorisations, so there's potential for a drop in authorisation rates if an intelligent approach to routing isn't applied.
+Fear not though, this is where Network Token optimisation comes in.

-In the chart below, we show Network Token adoption across different regions and the uplift (or decrease) in authorization rates they bring.
+In the chart below, we show Network Token adoption across different regions and the uplift (or decrease) in authorisation rates they bring.
 Sweden is a case in point.
-With the country’s propensity to prefer cashless payment methods, authorization rates increase by 7% if you offer Network Tokens with intelligent routing.
+With the country’s propensity to prefer cashless payment methods, authorisation rates increase by 7% if you offer Network Tokens with intelligent routing.
 Look at the UK however, and you see a smaller increase.

 Network Token adoption across different regions

 This isn’t the full story though.
-While illustrating a small 0.55% increase across payments in the UK, the chart below also shows that the issuing banks utilizing Network Tokens are experiencing great uplift.
+While illustrating a small 0.55% increase across payments in the UK, the chart below also shows that the issuing banks utilising Network Tokens are experiencing great uplift.

 Network token performance in the UK

-We're already seeing impressive results using Network Token Optimization:
+We're already seeing impressive results using Network Token Optimisation:

 Consumers have long borne the brunt of all the crossed wires and confusion that surround processing payments.
 Time and time again they’ve seen their checkouts interrupted, subscriptions terminated, and payments incorrectly blocked.
 What this calls for is a continuously learning engine that modifies payment messages to each issuer's liking.